scandycuz/angular-twitter/README.md

 ### AngularJS integration with Rails RESTful API

-The front-end receives the most recent Tweet data from the Rails RESTful API, on initial page load.
+The front-end receives the most recent Tweet data from the Rails RESTful API on initial page load.
 The Angular front-end then seamlessly loads additional RESTful API JSON data as the user scrolls.
 The data is mapped to the Twitter oEmbed URL format and rendered in the template.

 ### Code Sample